-The Board has reviewed the position and relationships of all Directors in office as at the date of our 2021 Annual Report and considers that four of the six Directors are independent.
+The Board has reviewed the position and relationships of all Directors in office as at the date of our 2022 Annual Report and considers that four of the six Directors are independent.

-- Mr Kennan is not considered by the Board to be independent because of his association with Black Crane Asia Opportunities Fund which is a substantial shareholder of the Company.
-Details of Mr Kennan's association with Black Crane Asia Opportunities Fund are set out on page 31 of our 2021 Annual Report. - Mr Ross, the Managing Director, is not considered by the Board to be independent as he is currently employed in an executive capacity by the Company, and receives performance-based remuneration from, and may participate in, the Company's employee incentive schemes from time to time.
+Mr Kennan is not considered by the Board to be independent because of his association with Black Crane Asia Opportunities Fund which is a substantial shareholder of the Company.
+Details of Mr Kennan's association with Black Crane Asia Opportunities Fund are set out on page 35 of our 2022 Annual Report.